-- 10. In-school suspension for a period not to exceed 5 school days.
-The Building Principal or designee shall ensure that the student is properly supervised. - 11.
+- 1. Notifying parent(s)/guardian(s). - 2.
+Disciplinary conference. - 3.
+Withholding of privileges. - 4.
+Temporary removal from the classroom. - 5.
+Return of property or restitution for lost, stolen, or damaged property. - 6.
+In-school suspension.
+The Building Principal or designee shall ensure that the student is properly supervised. - 7.
 After-school study or Saturday study provided the student's parent/guardian has been notified.
 If transportation arrangements cannot be agreed upon, an alternative disciplinary measure must be used.
-The student must be supervised by the detaining teacher or the Building Principal or designee. - 12.
-Community service with local public and nonprofit agencies that enhance community efforts to meet human, educational, environmental, or public safety needs.
+The student must be supervised by the detaining teacher or the Building Principal or designee. - 8.
+Community service with local public and nonprofit agencies that enhances community efforts to meet human, educational, environmental, or public safety needs.
 The District will not provide transportation.
-School administration shall use this option only as an alternative to another disciplinary measure giving the student and/or parents/guardians the choice.
+School administration shall use this option only as an alternative to another disciplinary measure, giving the student and/or parent/guardian the choice. - 9.
+Seizure of contraband; confiscation and temporary retention of personal property that was used to violate this policy or school disciplinary rules. - 10.
+Suspension of bus riding privileges in accordance with Board policy 7:220, Bus Conduct. - 11.
+Out-of-school suspension from school and all school activities in accordance with Board policy 7:200, Suspension Procedures.
+A student who has been suspended may also be restricted from being on school grounds and at school activities. - 12.
+Expulsion from school and all school activities for a definite time period not to exceed 2 calendar years in accordance with Board policy 7:210, Expulsion Procedures.
+A student who has been expelled may also be restricted from being on school grounds and at school activities.

-A student may be immediately transferred to an alternative program if the student is expelled or otherwise qualifies for the transfer under State law.
-The transfer shall be in the manner provided in Article 13A or 13B of the School Code.
+- 13. Transfer to an alternative program if the student is expelled or otherwise qualifies for the transfer under State law.
+The transfer shall be in the manner provided in Article 13A or 13B of the School Code. - 14.
+Notifying juvenile authorities or other law enforcement whenever the conduct involves criminal activity, including but not limited to, illegal drugs (controlled substances), "lookalikes," alcohol, or weapons or in other circumstances as authorized by the reciprocal reporting agreement between the District and local law enforcement agencies.